TsvetanRangelov/SharedWebWork/README.md

 # SharedWebWork
 Assessed Coursework for the Interactive Systems 3 course with Helen Purchase.

 **Task**: Design, implement and evaluate and interactive shared whiteboad to support the collaborative activity of preparing documents.
-Task: Design, implement and evaluate an interactive shared whiteboard to support the collaborative activity of preparing documents.

 **System specification:**
--The system must be able to be used by several people in the creation of documents – the interaction must be simultaneous and distributed.
+*The system must be able to be used by several people in the creation of documents – the interaction must be simultaneous and distributed.*
--The system should include the usual functionality you would expect from an interactive system used for creating documents.
+*The system should include the usual functionality you would expect from an interactive system used for creating documents.*
--The system should be creative, and show evidence of imaginative design.
+*The system should be creative, and show evidence of imaginative design.*
--The system must be implemented using javscript and node.js, although you may use additional technologies if you wish.
+*The system must be implemented using javscript and node.js, although you may use additional technologies if you wish.*

 **Process:**
 -You must include at least two rounds of formative evaluation: the first must be evaluation of your system design; the second must be evaluation of your system implementation.
 You may include more formative evaluations if you like.